Latvia profile - Overview

 Two decades later, following a pact between Stalin and Hitler, Soviet troops invaded in 1940 and Latvia was absorbed into the Soviet Union.
 Nazi forces pushed the Soviets back in 1941 but the Red Army returned in 1944 and remained for half a century.

 During the Soviet period Latvia underwent heavy industrialisation, and experienced a big influx of immigrants from other parts of the USSR, mainly Russia.
+Many ethnic Latvians maintain that this wave of immigration was part of a deliberate Soviet policy to dilute Baltic culture and destroy local national sentiment.

-About a quarter of the population is Russian-speaking and the rights of this section of society have been a thorny issue since independence.
+More than a quarter of the population is Russian-speaking and the rights of this section of society have been a thorny issue since independence.
 Government reforms introduced in 2004 to restrict the use of the Russian language in schools remain controversial.

 Legislation on citizenship was toughened up in 2006.
 Candidates who fail a Latvian language test three times will be denied citizenship.
 People without citizenship are entitled neither to vote nor to obtain an EU passport.